raspberrypi/documentation/hardware/computemodule/cm-designguide.md

 GPIO0-27_VREF | 1.8-3.3V | +/- 5%
 GPIO28-45_VREF | 1.8-3.3V | +/- 5%

-[1] Note that the voltage range for best SMPS efficiency is ~3.3-4.3V.
+Note that the voltage range for best SMPS efficiency is ~3.3-4.3V.

 ### Power sequencing

-Supplies must be synchronised to come up at exactly the same time.
-Alternatively, they should be staggered so that the highest voltage comes up first, then the remaining voltages in descending order.
+Supplies should be synchronised to come up at exactly the same time.
+Alternatively, they should be staggered so that the highest voltage comes up first, followed by the remaining voltages in descending order.
 This is to avoid forward biasing internal (on-chip) diodes between supplies, and causing latch-up.

 ### Power requirements